 This language also gives rise to the need for an endorsement to confirm

 the City's status as an additional insured.

 As a result of the above, the City requires that all

 contractors/consultants provide the City with written confirmation that they

 have obtained the necessary endorsement so that the City's rights as an

-additional insured are not undercut.
+additional insured are protected.

 Your insurance company requires the endorsement as a means of